rkalbag/one-click-hugo-cms/site/content/_index.md

       engineering expertise are most sought after by our clients.
 We can assist in any phase of product development."
     image: img/noun_748483_cc.png
-  - text: "INNOVATION PROGRAMS: We can help you grow your innovation pipeline by either promoting internal innovation or building partnerships with startups."
-    image: img/noun_424264_cc.png
-  - text: "COMPETITIVE ANALYSIS: Always keep your competitors on your radar by subscribing to our customized quarterly competitive reports tailored specifically for your service."
-    image: img/noun_420960_cc.png
 values:
   heading: " "
   text: " "